jaspector

 Township office Monday through Friday 8:00 AM to 4:30 PM; PMCA and CCIS offices post weekday business hours

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Antrim Township Planning and Zoning Office; UCC enforcement outsourced to Commonwealth Code Inspection Service, Inc. and Pennsylvania Municipal Code Alliance, Inc. before applying.
+Source: Antrim Township Planning and Zoning Office; UCC enforcement outsourced to Commonwealth Code Inspection Service, Inc. and Pennsylvania Municipal Code Alliance, Inc. ↗

 The township states most construction projects require two permits, a township land use permit and a building permit from an authorized UCC official

-Typical processing time is Township FAQ states land use permits are reviewed within 15 days; Pennsylvania UCC review is generally 15 business days, or 5 business days with qualifying design professional certification.
+Building permit processing times in Antrim Township, PA typically run Township FAQ states land use permits are reviewed within 15 days; Pennsylvania UCC review is generally 15 business days, or 5 business days with qualifying design professional certification.
+Timelines can vary based on project complexity and current department workload.